IsabelleTjomsland/WorkTest/README.md

 Moni - Modbus Simulator Web Application
-Moni is a web application built for managing Modbus devices using C# and Blazor.
-It allows users to interact with Modbus simulators, perform CRUD operations on devices, and manage values stored in a SQL database.

-Features
-User Authentication
-Users must register and log in using JWT (JSON Web Tokens) for secure access.
-The token is stored in local storage for persistence across sessions.

-Device Management
-Perform CRUD operations (Create, Read, Update, Delete) on devices stored in the SQL database.
-Users can toggle device status, change names, and manage values.

-Real-Time Device Interaction
-Users can toggle the status of devices, update their names, and view their details directly in the interface.

-Device Table
-All devices in the database are displayed in a sortable table, allowing users to sort by ID (lowest to highest), name (alphabetically), and status (on/off or off/on).

-Home Page Overview
-The Home page provides an overview of the total number of devices that are on and off, along with a table displaying all devices.

-Modbus Communication
-Connect to a Modbus TCP server, find devices, and manage device attributes such as address, name, and status.

-Prerequisites
-Before starting, ensure you have the following installed:

-.NET SDK (for running backend)

-Blazor (for frontend)

-SQL Server (for the database)

-Modbus TCP Server (for simulation)

-NModbus library for Modbus communication
+Moni is a full-stack web application built with ASP.NET, C#, and Blazor for managing Modbus devices.
+The app allows users to interact with a Modbus simulator, perform CRUD operations on SQL-stored devices, and manage their status through Modbus communication.

+✨ Features
+🔐 User Authentication
+Users must register and log in before accessing the application.

+When a user registers or logs in, their credentials are stored in the SQL Server database.

+A JWT (JSON Web Token) is issued upon login and stored in localStorage to maintain session state across page reloads.

+🛠️ Device Management (SQL Database)
+Perform CRUD operations (Create, Read, Update, Delete) on devices stored in the SQL Server database.

+Edit device names and toggle their status (on/off).

+View and manage all SQL-stored device information through the UI.

+⚡ Modbus Device Interaction (Simulated Devices)
+Modbus devices are not stored in the database and cannot be created or deleted.

+You can only change the status (on/off) of Modbus devices through the UI using Modbus TCP communication.

+Useful for testing control over Modbus-enabled systems.

+📊 Device Table
+All devices from the SQL database are shown in a sortable table.

+Sort by:

+Device ID (ascending)

+Name (alphabetically)

+Status (on/off or off/on)

+🚀 Getting Started
+📦 Prerequisites
+Make sure you have the following installed:

+.NET SDK

+Blazor (included in .NET)

+SQL Server (for database storage)

+Modbus TCP Server (e.g., Modbus Poll Slave or ModbusHD for simulation)

+NModbus library (for Modbus communication)

+🧭 How to Use the Application
+1. Start the Backend
+Open the project in Visual Studio or VS Code.

+Run the backend project using dotnet run.

+This will start the API which handles both SQL database and Modbus server communication.

+2. Start the Frontend
+The frontend is built with Blazor WebAssembly.

+Start the frontend from the same project if integrated, or separately if structured that way.

+3. Register and Log In
+Upon accessing the app, the user is redirected to register or log in.

+After logging in, a JWT is stored in local storage.

+Authenticated users gain access to all app features.

+4. Using the Interface
+Home: Shows an overview of all devices and their current status.

+Device Management: Create/edit/delete devices, change names and toggle status.

+Modbus Communication: Connect to the simulator, send/receive data, and update device states.

+🧪 Modbus Simulation Tips
+Run a Modbus TCP server locally on 127.0.0.1:502.

+Make sure the simulator has configured registers that match the device addresses used in the app.

+Moni uses user-friendly addresses (like 1, 2, 3) instead of raw Modbus addresses (like 40001).